Harvard College (Classics)

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

 I have extensive training in both spoken and written Chinese.
 I have studied advanced Mandarin at Harvard College, the Middlebury Summer Language Schools and Princeton-in-Beijing.
 I have also studied the earlier, literary form of Chinese, often known as Classical Chinese, both as an undergraduate at Harvard College and as a doctoral candidate at Princeton University.
-I am in the midst of writing my doctoral dissertation now.

 I have several years of experience teaching ESL to both children and adults.
 My first job out of college was at Beijing Normal University in the People's Republic of China, where I taught ESL to graduate students.
 More recently, I spent a couple of years living with a Chinese family in Beijing, where I taught ESL and Latin to their twin children.
 We had a wonderful time.

 I studied Latin as an undergraduate at Harvard College, where I had a combined major in Classics and East Asian Studies.
 When I went on to graduate school, I turned my focus to Chinese literature, but I continue to rely on Classical literary theory in my research.
 And between 2008 and 2010, I found myself putting my Classical studies to use in an entirely different way as I lived with a Chinese family in Beijing and tutored their twin children in ESL and Latin.
 I had the time of my life.